NolanSmug/NYC-Subway-Journey-Game/README.md

 This is a game where a player is placed into a random NYC subway station, and the goal is to reach another randomly given station.

-Upon starting the game, the player is given their current station, and the `destination station`.
+Upon starting the game, the player is given a random `current station`, and a random `destination station`.
 With this information, the player is given a choice between traveling on the uptown or downtown tracks.
+Next, `if` the `current station` has available transfers, the player is given a list of that stations' `transfer line` options.
-Next, the player is asked how many stations they would like to advance, and after a valid input is given, they're notified of the station they have arrived at.
+Finally, the player is asked how many stations they would like to advance.
+And after a valid input is given, they're notified of the station they have arrived at, ending their turn.

-This process is repeated until either:
-1. The player reaches the `destination station`, to which they win the game.
-2. The player accidentally passes the `destination station`, to which they lose.

 ## Subway Game Classes